 - Select the app and press Force Quit.
-The app should now quit and the spinning color wheel will disappear.
+The app should now quit and the rainbow wheel will disappear.

 - If the app refuses to force quit, or force quitting doesn't fix the problem, the next step is to restart your Mac.